UTSA is a participating school for the UT Austin Coordinated Admission Program (CAP).

 Enrollment and Course Questions

-In order to come to UTSA as a UT CAP student, your first semester must be Summer 2020 and will be conducted online with course instruction and learning occurring through virtual modalities.
-Online classes start for the second summer session on July 2.
-Please note that UT Austin will only accept online courses taken at UTSA.
+In order to come to UTSA as a UT CAP student, your first semester must be Summer 2022.
+Online course options may be available.
+Classes for the second summer 5-week session start on July 6 and classes in the second summer 4-week session start on July 12.
+Please note that UT Austin will only accept coursework listed on the online list of approved courses taken at UTSA.

 Any hours taken outside of UTSA will not be counted towards your 30 hours needed for CAP.
 The 30 hours all need to be taken at UTSA.